miracle-wm-org/miracle-wm/README.md

 - A simple keyboard-based window selection mechanic
 - A simple application-qutting mechanic

+## Demo
+You can see a demo of the project at the root of the project in `demo.mkv`.

 ## Prerequisites
 I used the `mir-builder.ova` virtual machine with `VirtualBox` for all of my testing.
-Please copy this folder (or setup a shared folder) into the VirtualBox.
+Please copy this project folder (or setup a shared folder) into the VirtualBox.

 On that machine, I did the following:
 ```sh